gliderlabs/docker-consul/README.md

 Although you can extend this image to add configuration files to define services and checks, this container was designed for environments where services and checks can be configured at runtime via the HTTP API.

 It's recommended you keep your check logic simple, such as using inline `curl` or `ping` commands.
 Otherwise, keep in mind the default shell is `ash`.

+If you absolutely need to customize startup configuration, you can extend this image by making a new Dockerfile based on this one and having a `config` directory containing config JSON files.
+They will be added to the image you build via ONBUILD hooks.

 ## Sponsor